samuelbwr/br-cities/README.md

 java -jar target/brCities-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-To interact with you can use the following commands:
+To interact you can use the following commands:
 ```
 count *
 count distinct [property]
 filter [property] [value]
 ```

-The possible properties are
+The available properties are

  - ibge_id
  - uf